callahantiff/OMOP2OBO/README.rst

 - Join an existing or start a new `Discussion`_

-- The Project `Wiki`_ for more details on the ``omop2obo`` mappings, algorithm, and information on the experiments we ran to ensure each mapping set released is accurate, generalizable, and consistent!
+- The project `Wiki`_ for more details on the ``omop2obo`` mappings, algorithm, and information on the experiments we ran to ensure each mapping set released is accurate, generalizable, and consistent!

 |

 Releases
 ########

-- All code and mappings for each release are free to download, see `Wiki <https://github.com/callahantiff/PheKnowLator/wiki>`__
+- All code and mappings for each release are free to download, see `Wiki <https://github.com/callahantiff/OMOP2OBO/wiki/V2.0----beta>`__

-- We are working on a publishing this work, but if you'd like to use the validated mappings immediately, please `send us an email`_.

 **Current Release:**
- Release currently in preparation and planned for ***December 2020***!
  - ``v1.0.0`` ➞ data and code can be directly downloaded `here <https://github.com/callahantiff/OMOP2OBO/wiki/V1.0>`__.

 |